Your Ultimate Guide to Campervan Adventures in the Outback

 4. Let WikiCamps Be Your Campsite Guru

-WikiCamps Australia is a roadtrip essential.
-It helps you find the perfect campsite.
-Find the key elements you might need like – a running toilet, a warm shower, or laundry.
-You can filter by vehicle type, so you’ll know if your campervan can handle the road ahead.
-It also works offline and includes real reviews from other travellers.
-Perfect for planning your next stop, whether you’re after a campervans or a peaceful camp under the stars.
+WikiCamps Australia is a road trip essential.
+It helps you find the perfect campsite, including toilets, showers, and laundry.
+Filter by vehicle type to ensure your campervan can handle the road ahead.
+It works offline and includes real reviews from other travellers—perfect for planning your next stop, whether you’re in a campervan or camping under the stars.

 5. Have Ambulance Cover

 A small yearly fee for ambulance coverage could save you thousands—and more importantly, save your life.
 Don’t risk it.
-And if you’re not covered, still call one in a serious emergency.
+If you’re not covered, still call one in a serious emergency.
 Your safety comes first.

 6. Research Your Route Thoroughly